-If you have one or more episodes of thrombosis or pregnancy loss that aren't explained by known health conditions, your doctor can schedule blood tests to check for abnormal clotting and for the presence of antibodies to phospholipids.
+If you've had episodes of blood clots or pregnancy loss that aren't explained by known health conditions, your health care provider can schedule blood tests to check for clotting and for the presence of the antibodies associated with antiphospholipid syndrome.

 To confirm a diagnosis of antiphospholipid syndrome, the antibodies must appear in your blood at least twice, in tests conducted 12 or more weeks apart.

-When you're taking anticoagulant medication, you have an increased risk of bleeding episodes.
+When you're taking blood thinners, you have an increased risk of bleeding episodes.
 Your doctor will monitor your dosage with blood tests to be sure your blood is capable of clotting enough to stop the bleeding of a cut or the bleeding under the skin from a bruise.

 Treatment during pregnancy

 It's possible to have a successful pregnancy if you have antiphospholipid syndrome, especially with treatment.
 Treatment usually involves heparin or heparin with aspirin.
 Warfarin isn't given to pregnant women because it can affect the fetus.

 Depending on your treatment plan for antiphospholipid syndrome, there are other steps you can take to protect your health.
 If you take blood-thinning medications, take extra care to keep from injuring yourself and to avoid bleeding.